I was at my local farmer’s market last week, just browsing around. Ok, I’ll be honest, I was hunting for free samples – get off my back!

 For a jumpstart on pitching yourself, check out this post and our Actor Logline Worksheet.

-And when you find an investor, they’ll hopefully work some magic and your business will grow.
-But it still takes quite a while to get it looking something like this…
+And once you’ve found an investor, they’ll hopefully work some magic and your business will grow.
+But it still takes quite a while to get your stand looking something like this…

 DON’T GET DISCOURAGED